jorshali/developers-guide-to-ai/part2/articles/accessing_acme_outside_the_company_network.md

   - Contact your help desk to unlock or reset your account.

 - **SSO Issues**
-  - If you can’t reach the Workday login page or you see an error message related to Single Sign-On, contact your IT support team.
+  - If you can’t reach the Acme login page or you see an error message related to Single Sign-On, contact your IT support team.
   - They can check the SSO settings and ensure your account is set up correctly.

 ---